astronomer/docs/learn/airflow-kafka.md

 ---
-title: "Use Apache Kafka with Apache Airflow"
+title: "Use Apache Kafka with Apache Airflow®"
 sidebar_label: "Apache Kafka/Confluent"
-description: "How to produce to and consume from Kafka topics using the Kafka Airflow provider"
+description: "How to produce to and consume from Kafka topics using the Kafka Apache Airflow® provider"
 id: airflow-kafka
 sidebar_custom_props: { icon: 'img/integrations/kafka.png' }
 ---